FOR AGES 3 YEARS TO 18 YEARS

 The young of this species go by the name red, based on the red of their hair.

-As white-lipped peccaries are omnivorous in nature, they indulge in non-vegetarian meals.
+As white-lipped peccaries are omnivorous, they indulge in non-vegetarian meals.
 They have canine teeth, which allow them to consume a wide array of food.
 They eat fruit, seeds, mushrooms, leaves, and such.
-In fact, they also eat crops such as maize, sugar, and bananas.
+They also eat crops such as maize, sugar, and bananas.

 Herds of these mammals sometimes enter crop fields in search of food.
 While they do not look to attack humans, certain instances have been reported where peccaries have attacked people walking their dogs.